nmanumr/nmanumr.com/_posts/2017-01-01-EasyBasic.md

 After that I enhanced and added some example codes and support to execute GwBasic code using PcBasic and called it as **GwBasic.Net**.
 It is also written using c# winfom.
 As it it written using .net framework that is why it is called as GwBasic.Net.

 ##### EasyBasic
+After that I wrote GwBasic.Net using electron.js as I need it to be stylish and cross plateform.
+As I changed the plateform, style and even idea, I also renamed it and alos changed icon.
+And, at that time i was thinking to make it as a learning tool.
+But I was very confused if I have to create a learning tool or an IDE.

+Now i